Eating utensil etiquette: Southeast Asian style

 In the Southeast Asian style, the spoon is held in the right hand throughout consumption, except with certain dishes when a fork is more suitable.
 Rice and soups are a staple of the diet in Southeast Asian countries, so using a spoon is practical in such dishes.
 The spoon is used for manipulating food on the plate; knives are rarely used.
 Dishes are often cut into small portions before cooking, eliminating the need for a knife.

 Table setting

 Tables are often set with two or more forks, meant to be used for different courses; for example, a salad fork, a meat fork, and a dessert fork.
 Some institutions wishing to give an impression of high formality set places with many different forks for meals of several courses, although many etiquette authorities regard this as vulgar and prefer that the appropriate cutlery be brought in with each course.

 In American dining etiquette, different placements are used when setting down the utensils to indicate whether a diner intends to continue eating or has finished.

 Cutlery placement after eating

-In the United States, a diner may place all their utensils together in a "4-o'clock" position on their plate, to indicate to waiting staff that their have finished their course and the plate may be taken away.
+In the United States, a diner may place all their utensils together in a "4-o'clock" position on their plate, to indicate to waiting staff that they have finished their course and the plate may be taken away.